|Grasses by Natubico, Wikimedia Commons|

 "Why have you stopped planting?" she asked.
 She strolled from the porch to the garden plot.
 Her father raised his hand spade and resumed digging.

 "Feeling, noticing," he said.
 He turned up a fist-sized lump of dirt.
-"Just lost in thought."
+"Just lost in thought, I suppose."

-"Were you considering planting the alfalfa and onion grass around the entire border of the garden?"
+"Was it about planting the alfalfa and onion grass around the entire border of the garden?"
 She pushed her toe up against the edge of the turned ground.
-"You said they would serve to keep away pests and then we'd eat them.
+"You said they would keep away pests and then we'd eat them.
 Or were you thinking of something else?"

 "Plants aren't completely separate.
 Species aren't distinct."

-"That sounds like an achievement."
-She had known this from growing up with him but she enjoyed hearing hints of his adventurous youth.
+"Kind of an achievement."
+She had known this from growing up with him but she enjoyed hearing hints of his youth.

 He shook his head.
 "It was only the letting go of desires."